-I am not talking about what the acronym FASD means or even how it is caused, but going deeper into what it really means for Society.
+I am not talking about what the acronym FASD means or even how it is caused but going deeper into what it really means for Society.
 Most people see it as an alcohol and pregnancy issue – but it really goes beyond that.
+In the 99 Days to FASDay series, we have tried to highlight that it is complex.

-The Canada FASD Research Network released their 2020 FASD Awareness Month Toolkit that contains social media images people are free to use.
-One image struck me more than the most.
-Many advocates have been saying these things for many years.
+The Canada FASD Research Network releases an FASD Awareness Month Toolkit each year that contains social media images people are free to use.
+One image from 2020 struck me more than the most.
+Many advocates have been saying these things for many years:

 As the graphic states: